 Here we get a mix of authorized information and information that could fall outside what 35 USC 209(d)(2) authorizes–“only to the extent necessary to enable the Federal agency to determine whether the terms of the license are being complied with.”
 Unless something is required to comply with the terms of the license, it’s not within the agency’s authority to require.

 The IC also encourages these reports to include information on any of the Licensee’s public service activities that relate to the Licensed Patent Rights.

 Note the change in language–“also encourages”.
 This information is not authorized as required by 35 USC 209(d)(2) and hence is “encouraged”–or, voluntarily submitted.
 For FOIA purposes, such information falls outside the National Parks prongs and becomes voluntarily supplied information that’s generally confidential under the Critical Mass analysis if it is information of a kind that’s not normally made public, and so is more readily excluded from FOIA by (f)(4).
 What’s a bit odd here is that public service activities are often the kind that a company advertises to the public–it’s the rare company that doesn’t crow about these things and helps the public in secret.
+After all, if it is a public service activity, then one would expect that the public has to somehow know about it.
 It’s also something that a federal agency might want to disclose beyond government.